joeytwiddle/significant-white-space/README.md

 ## Safe modes

 Curl and decurl are minimal; they do their job and exit.
-However the safe-curl and safe-decurl operations do some extra checking: they invert the generated file and compare it to the original, emitting a warning if they do not match.
+However the safe-curl and safe-decurl operations do some extra checking: they invert the generated file and compare the result to the original file, emitting a warning if they do not match.
+This is useful to discover any formatting style in your code that SWS does not consider canonical (the sws standard).

 ## Sync